elixir-search/searchex/README.md

 - web pages

 Searchex allows you to create searchable Repos that can be shared over the Internet.
-There is a sample repo [on GitHub](https://github.com/elixir-search/sample).
+See a sample repo [on GitHub](https://github.com/elixir-search/sample).

-Searchex is a new project, usable for testing but not recommended for production.
+Searchex is a new project, usable for testing but not for production.
 For testing, we're using collections of up to 2,000 documents with 1MB of raw text.
 See the [Roadmap](#roadmap) for development plans.

 ## Demo